 - Surviving family members who are heirs to the decedent’s estate under Virginia’s intestacy laws.

 The right of family members and dependents to file a wrongful death lawsuit follows a specific order.
 The first group with the right to file are surviving spouses, children and grandchildren.
 If there are no survivors in the first group, surviving parents, siblings, or dependents may file.
 If there are no survivors in the second group, then the right goes to the next heir under the state’s intestacy laws.

 It is important to note that Virginia has a two-year statute of limitations on wrongful death lawsuits.
 If a surviving loved one does not bring a wrongful death claim within two years of the decedent’s death, the case will most likely be thrown out of court.

 Speak with a Knowledgeable and Compassionate Virginia Wrongful Death Lawyer

 Putting a price on human life is a fool’s errand.
 And while nothing can replace the loss of someone who was close to you, financial compensation can help cushion the blow and allow you to more easily adjust to life without your lost loved one.
 At Olmstead & Olmstead, we are here to help provide strong legal guidance and moral support during this difficult time.
 We work closely with our clients, and we fight hard to obtain the full and fair compensation our clients need and deserve.
-To schedule your free consultation with one of our skilled personal injury attorneys, call us today at 703-361-1555.
+To schedule your initial consultation with one of our skilled personal injury attorneys, call us today at 703-361-1555.
 You may also message us through our online contact form or visit our Manassas, VA office in person at your convenience.